Jeffchen54/KMP-Kemono-Downloader/README.md

 - Enjoy!

 ## Command line arguments:
+DOWNLOAD CONFIG - How files are downloaded

--f <textfile.txt> : Download from text file containing links
+-f <textfile.txt> : Bulk download from text file containing links

 -d <path> : REQUIRED - Set download path for single instance, must use '\'

 -c <#> : Adjust download chunk size in bytes (Default is 64M)

+-t <#> : Change download thread count (default is 6)

+EXCLUSION - Exclusion of specific downloads

 -x "txt, zip, ..., png" : Exclude files with listed extensions, NO '.'s

+-p "keyword1, keyword2,..." : Keyword in excluded posts, not case sensitive

+-l "keyword1, keyword2,..." : Keyword in excluded link, not case sensitive.
+Is for link plaintext, not its target

+DOWNLOAD FILE STRUCTURE - How to organize downloads

 -s : If a artist work is text only, do not create a dedicated directory for it, partially unpacks files

--t <#> : Change download thread count (default is 6)

 -u : Enable unpacked file organization, all works will not have their own folder, overrides partial unpack

+-e : Download server name instead of program defined naming scheme

+-v : Enables unzipping of files automatically

+TROUBLESHOOTING - Solutions to possible issues

+-z "500, 502,..." : HTTP codes to retry downloads on, default is 429 and 403

--r <#> : Maximum number of retries for HTTP 429 error, default is infinite
+-r <#> : Maximum number of HTTP code retries, default is infinite

 -h : Help

  Default file organization is packed, all works will have their own folder within an artist folder.